polyrhythm-project/new-polyrhythm-project-website/corpus/works.md

 		<div class="col-md-6">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Sub-genre Percentage Distribution</h5>
 				<p class="card-text">This pie chart shows how each genre is subdivided into sub-genres in the corpus.
 For example, programmatic works represent a smaller proportion within orchestral works (7%) than symphonic (16.4%) and concerto (14.6%) works.
-While vocal and stage works are more evenly partitioned, instrumental works are represented by more chamber (24.3%) than keyboard (11.7%) works, whith chamber works representing the largest sub-genre represented by source works featured in the corpus.</p>
+While vocal and stage works are more evenly partitioned, instrumental works are represented by more chamber (24.3%) than keyboard (11.7%) works, whith chamber works representing the largest sub-genre featured in the corpus.</p>
 			</div>
 		</div>
 		<div class="col-md-6">